“I am not your father’s brother. I’m your mother’s brother.”

-“The first war against the horde, it was devastating.
+“The First War against the horde was devastating.
 My family, your mother’s family, lost everything.
 We fled for the safety of Stormwind, but even there we were no match for the orcs.
 I stayed to fight while your mother fled aboard the merchant ships.
 I had been friends with your father before the war and he had offered to see her to safety.
 That was the last time I saw her.”

 Maron paused for a moment, gathering himself.

 “When the city fell, the surviving soldiers fled north along the coastline.
 The orcs, having claimed our city, did not pursue for long.
 We were lost and confused by all of the chaos, but we soon rallied and started trying to strike out against orc caravans in order to steal food and supplies.
 It wasn’t glorious and in time we thought we would likely starve to death or be killed in an ambush.”